 I charge £50 for a 50 minute session

 I am able to offer some concessions for students and those on low incomes - please ask.

-I am a registered member of the BACP
+I am a registered accredited member of the BACP